suleimana/palindrom-challenge/README.md

 ```

-The service runs on port 8080 so you can access the service using :
+The service runs on port 8080 so you can access the service using:

 ```
 http://localhost:8080/palindromes?search=[Search String]&limit=[number from 1-5]
 ```

-Additionally , you can access Swagger documentation for all implemented operations thorough the following link:
+Additionally, you can access service's documentation for all implemented operations thorough the following link:

 ```
 http://localhost:8080/swagger-ui.htm